shrnav/Navneet_ATM/README.md

 >docker-compose -f docker-compose-only-execute.yml up

 if you want to build and run the image (both) then go to the path where docker-compose.yml exist and execute.
-(Make sure you have taken the latest code and build via mvm clean install).
+(Make sure you have taken the cloudnative code and build via mvm clean install).

 >docker-compose up